epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

-Because all of the services that we will run here are packaged as [docker images](https://www.geeksforgeeks.org/what-is-docker-images/), chances are that you will be able to run them on Linux, Windows, or Mac.
-However, the examples given bellow are for Linux.
-(Because I use Linux 😀)
+Because all of the services that we will run here are packaged as [docker images](https://www.geeksforgeeks.org/what-is-docker-images/), chances are that you will be able to run them on Linux, Windows, or Mac (currently we have only ARM64-images).
+However, the instructions given bellow are for Linux, because I use Linux, and this is the most popular platform for deployment of servers.

 You need to install two things on your machine: